No. 02 · Nurse-led

 What to expect.

-Hyaluronic-acid filler placed conservatively to restore volume and profile balance.
-Rachel's approach is built around restraint: start smaller, review in two weeks, add only if needed.
+Hyaluronic-acid filler placed conservatively.
+Restores volume and profile balance.
+My approach is built on restraint.
+Start small.
+Review in two weeks.
+Add only if needed.
 Every filler at Refined is reversible.

 Areas we treat: Lips · Cheeks · Jawline & profile